rscherrer/ExplicitGenomeSpeciation/README.md

 # Folder structure

-The repository has the following folder structure (the content of each folder is explained):
+The repository has the following folder structure:

-The root folder contains files such as EGS.pro and EGS_test.pro, which are configuration files for building the program under Qt.
-The main.cpp file is also there.

-## ci

-Bash files needed by Travis to perform its different tasks, as defined in .travis.yml, during continuous integration to GitHub.
+* `ci`: Bash files needed by Travis for continuous integration to GitHub.

-## library

-The C++ header and source files needed to build the program in release mode.
+* `library`: headers and source files for the simulation

-## tests

-The C++ header and source files needed to build the program in debug mode, with tests.
+* `tests`: headers and source files for the tests

-## gui

-This folder contains extra code for the GUI.

-## cluster
+* `gui`: headers and source files for the graphical user interface (GUI)

-This folder contains scripts that make the program usable on the Peregrine cluster.
-Those scripts allow to launch large numbers of simulations on the server.
+* `cluster`: scripts to use the program on the Peregrine cluster

 # Download the program